NC DOR Banner

 What is use tax?

-The use tax is a tax due on purchases made outside of North Carolina for storage, use, or consumption in North Carolina.
-The use tax is paid to the N. C. Department of Revenue by the purchaser when the North Carolina tax has not been collected by the seller.
-Use tax is not a new tax.
-It was first enacted in 1939.
+Use tax is a tax due on purchases, leases, and rentals of tangible personal property and certain digital property purchased, leased or rented inside or outside this State for storage, use, or consumption in North Carolina.
+Use tax is also due on taxable services sourced to North Carolina.
+Use tax is paid to the North Carolina Department of Revenue by the purchaser when the North Carolina tax has not been collected by the retailer.

 What is the use tax rate?